following jesus togetherWhether Online or In-Person

 - If you are in a high-risk group, please stay home.

 - If you have a temperature above 100.4, please stay home.

-- Keep 6 feet apart - social distancing - no hugging, handshaking, fist bumping, etc. Smiling and greeting can be seen in your eyes, so light those eyes up!
+- We ask that you exercise proper social distancing, which means 6 feet apart.
+Refrain from hugging, handshaking, fist bumping, etc. Smiling and greeting can be seen in your eyes, so light those eyes up!

 - To avoid congestion in parking lot between services.